-The SIPERG is committed to conducting cutting-edge research related to past and present climate and environmental change issues.
+The Stable Isotope Paleo Environments Research Group (SIPERG) is committed to conducting cutting-edge research related to past and present climate and environmental change issues.
 The group focuses on producing robust data that are relevant and essential for addressing important questions in the fields of geochemistry, oceanography, climate change, paleoclimate, and environmental change.

 Why study past environments?